Athletics Federation of India

-The Athletics Federation of India (AFI) is the national governing body for Athletics sport in India, and is responsible for conducting competitions in the country.
+The Athletics Federation of India is the national governing body for the sport of athletics in India, and is responsible for conducting competitions in the country.
 It was formed in 1943.
-It is affiliated to World Athletics and Asian Athletics Association (AAA).

-It was formerly called as Amateur Athletic Federation of India (AAFI).
-Anju Bobby George an Indian Olympian was appointed as the vice president of AFI.
+It is affiliated to World Athletics and Asian Athletics Association.
+Anju Bobby George is the vice president.
+It was formerly called the Amateur Athletic Federation of India.

 History

 Athletics Federation of India, then Amateur Athletic Federation of India (AAFI), was formed in 1946 at the initiative of Prof. G.D.
 Sondhi and Maharaja Yadvindra Singh.
-Prof. G.D.
+G.D.
 Sondhi was its first President for a short while, resigning on 13 April 1950.

-Competitions

-AFI organises following national level Athletics competitions annually, periodically in the country:
+AFI organises the following national level athletics competitions in the country: